dlstreamer/dlstreamer/docs/index.md

-# GStreamer Video Analytics API reference
+# DL Streamer API reference
 ## Overview
-This documentation describes Gstreamer Video Analytics metadata API (Application Programming Interface) that allows you to access and to control inference results obtained from GVA plugin elements, such as **gvainference**, **gvadetect**, **gvaclassify**.
-In GVA plugin, all inference results (both raw and interpreted) are passing through GStreamer pipeline being attached to GstBuffer objects as GStreamer metadata.
+This documentation describes DL Streamer metadata API (Application Programming Interface) that allows you to access and to control inference results obtained from DL Streamer plugin elements, such as **gvainference**, **gvadetect**, **gvaclassify**.
+In DL Streamer, all inference results (both raw and interpreted) are passing through GStreamer pipeline being attached to GstBuffer objects as GStreamer metadata.

-For better developer experience we provide GVA API (**C++** and **Python** versions) which simplifies any job you want to perform on inference results, like consuming and further reusing, additional custom post-processing, and more.
-Also, most of the times, GVA API allows you to abstract from internal inference results as GStreamer metadata.
+For better developer experience we provide DL Streamer API (**C++** and **Python** versions) which simplifies any job you want to perform on inference results, like consuming and further reusing, additional custom post-processing, and more.
+Also, most of the times, DL Streamer API allows you to abstract from internal inference results as GStreamer metadata.

-In GVA API, most of the job is done by these classes: GVA::VideoFrame, GVA::RegionOfInterest & GVA::Tensor (**C++** version is referenced here, but **Python** version is available as well).
+In DL Streamer API, most of the job is done by these classes: GVA::VideoFrame, GVA::RegionOfInterest & GVA::Tensor (**C++** version is referenced here, but **Python** version is available as well).
 Take a look at schematic picture below, which represents how these classes relate.
 ![imgDef]
 [imgDef]: @ref GVA_API.png
 On this picture you can see 3 classes mentioned above.
 GVA::VideoFrame is the most high-level object, which is constructed from GstBuffer.
 It means that GVA::VideoFrame represents one image (one video frame).
 One GVA::VideoFrame can contain from 0 to many GVA::RegionOfInterest objects (ROI on picture above).
 GVA::RegionOfInterest describes detected object, e.g. its bounding box coordinates and label.
 Number of GVA::RegionOfInterest objects added to GVA::VideoFrame depends on whether detection already happened on this image (by **gvadetect** element in a pipeline) and whether this image contains patterns which are recognized by detection models (for example, it could be image with humans faces and detection model, which was trained to detect faces).